 Each of the three years of the DCS program is designed to provide candidates with theoretical, research, and application capabilities in the field.
 The organization of each year is described below.

 Year 1: Foundations

-Year one focuses on computer science and software engineering topics and an orientation to research and writing at the doctoral level.
-Coursework covers current topics in computer science and software engineering, requirements engineering, project management and process engineering, and research methods in computer science and software engineering.
-The research and writing component results in a broad overview of the student’s area of concentration in order to put the research into context and inform the student’s selection of a research topic.
-Students prepare research proposals and begin their programs of research.
+Year one focuses on computer science and information systems topics and an orientation to research and writing at the doctoral level.
+Coursework covers current topics in the disciplines as well as research methods and qualitative techniques.
+The research component results in a broad overview of the student’s area of concentration in order to put the research into context and inform the student’s selection of a research topic.

 Year 2: Acquisition of Knowledge